alinka-mrkv/SCA/README.md

 - IDA Pro
 - idahunt (you can get it here: https://github.com/nccgroup/idahunt)
 - PostgreSQL

-There is a requirements.txt where you can find Python modules you need to install Also, you need to install pg_similarity extension for Postgresql (for example, using `sudo apt install postgresql-X-similarity`, where X - your Postgresql version)
+There is a requirements.txt where you can find Python modules you need to install.

+Also, you need to install pg_similarity extension for Postgresql (for example, using `sudo apt install postgresql-X-similarity`, where X - your Postgresql version)

 ## Preparing